rekemezie/storefront-backend/README.md

 I made some modifications on the jasmine.json file and also on the package.json file to enable the project run smoothly.

 - On the `jasmine.json` file I set the value of `random` to `false` so that all tests can run in order and not randomly.
-- I also modified line 9 of my package.json file `"test": "ENV=test db-migrate --env test up all && jasmine-ts --config=spec/support/jasmine.json && db-migrate db:drop test",`.
+- I also modified line 9 of my package.json file `"test": "db-migrate --env test up all && cross-env ENV=test jasmine-ts --config=spec/support/jasmine.json && db-migrate db:drop test",`.
 This will enable me populate a test database and drop all its tables at the end of the tests.
 - In our environment we used the variable JWT_KEY for the JWT secrete we have a default token `TOKEN` that we use to to create an inintal user.